Greenland national football team: Overview

+History

 The Football Association of Greenland was founded in 1971 to oversee the development of football in the territory, although an island-wide club championship had been held regularly since 1954.
 Greenland played its first international match on 2 July 1980 against another Danish territory, the Faroe Islands, losing 6–0.
 The match was played in Sauðárkrókur in Iceland as part of the Greenland Cup, a friendly tournament.
 In their second match on 3 July, Greenland played the hosts and full FIFA members Iceland in Húsavík, losing 4–1, finishing third in the tournament.

 Three years later, they hosted the second Greenland Cup, however the 1983 format consisted of a single match between Greenland and the Faroe Islands to determine the winner.
 Played on 29 June in Nuuk, the match finished 0–0.
 Therefore, a few days later, on 3 July the match was replayed, this time ending in a 3–2 victory for the Faroese.

 The third and final Greenland Cup was played in the Faroe Islands in 1984, and saw Iceland's return to the competition.
 In their opening match on 3 August, Greenland were narrowly defeated 1–0 by Iceland in Fuglafjørður.
 Two days later, they were once again defeated 1–0 by the Faroe Islands in Klaksvík, and finished third in the tournament as in 1980.
 Shortly after the tournament, they played a friendly match against the Faroese on 7 August in Tórshavn, they lost 4–2.

 Greenland is a member of the International Island Games Association and has taken part in Football at the Island Games.
 Since 13 October 2005, it is a provisional member of the N.F.-Board and since 25 March 2006 it is full-member.
 On 17 October 2009, the team was accepted as a provisional member of the IFU.

 Greenland also played Tibet, another non-FIFA team, in 2001 at Copenhagen's Vanløse Arena.
 However, the team was composed of players who were of Tibetan heritage and not from Tibet themselves.
 The match drew international attention when China threatened to embargo Greenland's shrimp exports because of Tibet's contested sovereignty.
 Greenland won the match 4–1.